1.8.0+: This feature is available in Consul versions 1.8.0 and newer.

 - Terminating gateway proxies receive their configuration through Consul, which automatically generates it based on the gateway's registration.
 Currently Consul can only translate terminating gateway registration information into Envoy configuration, therefore the proxies acting as terminating gateways must be Envoy.

-Connect proxies that send upstream traffic through a gateway aren't affected when you deploy terminating gateways.
-If you are using non-Envoy proxies as Connect proxies they will continue to work for traffic directed at services linked to a terminating gateway as long as they discover upstreams with the /health/connect endpoint.
+Service mesh proxies that send upstream traffic through a gateway aren't affected when you deploy terminating gateways.
+If you are using non-Envoy proxies as Service mesh proxies they will continue to work for traffic directed at services linked to a terminating gateway as long as they discover upstreams with the /health/connect endpoint.

 For a complete example of how to enable connections from services in the Consul service mesh to services outside the mesh, review the terminating gateway tutorial.